leshec/zero2prod/README.md

 - [ ] read up on github actions
 - [ ] more read ahead and around the crates and Actix more
 - [ ] make my own notes to avoid headaches reproducing the docker, postgress, code interop
-- [ ] step back at end 3.8 and make some notes
+- [ ] step back at start of chap 4 and make some notes - seems a more natural spot

 Notes:
 - [ ] priority do some touring videos, reading on postgres